duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 In any window, or shell, you can:
 * `⌘ n` new window
 * `⌘ t` new tab, `⌘ w` close tab
+* `⌘ ,` cmd + comma, open preferences, I have remaped this to `⇧⌘,` shift cmd
+  comma since I use cmd + jklm,. for quick window navigations

+Another interesting keyboard shortcut is `⌥ ⌘` option + cmd and double click on the icon in Applications folder, it works for Photos app and it shows: "Repair Library", "You are about to repair the library 'Photos Library'".

 From System Preferences -> Keyboard -> Shortcuts
 * Spotlight